Typechecking Extended STLC

 Simply Typed Lambda Calculus (STLC) is a famous example favored by textbook authors.
 This sample demonstrates how a classical type checking algorithm (Hindley-Milner1) designed for this language can be implemented using Coderules.
 It also presents two substantial extensions to basic Hindley-Milner type inference: type annotations and typeclasses from Haskell.
 They will be discussed in succession, highlighting some of the useful features of Coderules language and implementation challenges that typesystem itself introduces.
 These extensions show that even an advanced typesystem can be implemented using Coderules, and in a natural way rule-based way.

 For purposes of keeping this sample a bit simpler, we keep the language confined to boolean values.
-Aside of boolean constants True and False, the mandatory lambda abstraction and application, let-in expression, and if-then-else, we have in addition defined pairs of values and fix operator to support recursion.
+Aside of boolean constants True

 The syntax of presented lambda calculus is compatible with Haskell, and consequently all examples can be typechecked with, for example, GHC (Glasgow Haskell Compiler).
 The required extensions for GHC are:

-• for basic STLC: UnicodeSyntax and ExplicitForAll;
+- for basic STLC:

-• for STLC with typeclasses: additionally, FlexibleInstances.
+; - for STLC with typeclasses: additionally,

-The dataform table is trivial, there’re two terms used in Cons-list implementation (Cons and Nil), term Constraint used in the part of typesystem concerned with typeclasses, and other expected terms for types (Fun for function type, Forall for universal types etc.).
+used in the part of typesystem concerned with typeclasses, and other expected terms for types (Fun

 (dataform table)

-There is only one query of kind TYPECHECK, which launches types recovery.
+, which launches types recovery.
 All the type checking is done by the automatic productions “on start”.

 Basic Hindley-Milner Type Inference